top of page

 A friend came all the way from Utah last week to help me with some boat maintenance here in south Florida.
 My Whaler needed to have some very heavy batteries changed out and some pumps repaired and replaced.
 It was heavy lifting and definitely a two-man job, so I was very thankful for his help.
 We toiled away the first day and managed to get many of the chores under control.
 The batteries were not too bad except for the weight and getting them down into their locker.
 Awkward and heavy, I was glad (we’ll call him) Bobby was doing the lifting and positioning of those behemoths!
 I went to work on some electrical gremlins in the freshwater pump.
 By the time I had narrowed the problem down to either a bad pump or oxidized wiring Bobby was already done with moving all four batteries!
 He was starting on installing a new macerator pump when he checked on my progress.
 I had already installed a new fuse and switch.
 The pump had power, but it was fluctuating.
 It varied from 9 to 12 volts.
 He took one look at the pump itself and said, “That pump looks brand new.”
 I agreed, and a closer inspection showed a manufacture date of 2022.
 I hadn’t used the boat but a couple of hours since then, so we decided to wire it directly to the 12-volt batteries.
 Off it went!
 Ran like new.
 Problem solved.
 Oxidized wires.
 By the time I had replaced the old wires Bobby was already finished with replacing the macerator pump for the fish boxes.

-So, the first day of our fishing trip…ah, um, I mean, boat maintenance trip went well.
-So well in fact that we decided to take on a few more chores the next day.
-The freshwater shower on the rear deck was not working and the solar charge controller on one bank of batteries needed to be replaced.
-I had the shower head apart and found it was just dirty and sticking in the closed position.
-A quick clean up and it was working, and the solar charge controller was…….Okay.
-I think it’s safe.
-Sorry about all that boring maintenance stuff.
-I had to be sure Bobby’s wife and Mother-in-law got bored and stopped reading.
-We had to invent the boat maintenance ruse to cover for yet another fishing trip.
-Fortunately, they totally fell for it.
+The first day of our fishing trip—oops, I mean, boat maintenance trip—went really well.
+So well, in fact, that we decided to tackle a few more tasks the following day.
+The freshwater shower on the rear deck wasn't working, and the solar charge controller on one battery bank needed replacing.
+I took apart the shower head and discovered it was just dirty and stuck in the closed position.
+After a quick clean-up, it was functioning again, and the solar charge controller was... all right.
+I think it's safe now.
+Apologies for all that tedious maintenance talk.
+I needed to make sure Bobby's wife and mother-in-law got bored and stopped reading.
+We had to invent the boat maintenance story to cover up yet another fishing trip.
+Thankfully, they completely bought it.
 It was surprisingly easy!
-We did all those things Not only to safely and comfortably fish, but for my daughter and her family as well.
-They were coming the next week, and they were looking forward to boating, beaching and fishing with grandma and grandpa.

 I had a lot of time to think as we limped back home on one engine.
 Think about what a protracted mess it was going to be to get the boat repaired.
 Think about the disappointed looks on the grandkids’ faces when we told them the boat was back in the shop.
 Think about how expensive it was going to be.
 It got gloomy on my side of the boat.
 Bobby on the other hand was still sporting that look of satisfaction and that annoying smile.
-I wanted to be in a bad mood, but Bobbys’ positive outlook was erasable.
+I wanted to be in a bad mood, but Bobbys’ positive outlook was irresistible.
 It somehow sloshed over onto me, and I found myself on the phone dealing with it.

 My phone rang 5 minutes later.
 My first thought honestly, was who could that be, I’m not expecting any calls.
 It was the service manager from Naples Boat Mart!
 I braced myself for the next SISC communication.
 It’s usually “I’m shorthanded”, or” I don’t have the parts”, or the ultimate finality of “my first service appointment is next month”.
 Okay, okay in their defense those things can all be true.
 In the end it makes no difference.
 Whatever words he was going to use the bottom line was, they all meant the same thing, “ARE YOU KIDDING ME?”
 But to my surprise he greeted me warmly.
 Asked how I was and let me know he thought he could help.
 Let’s just hit the pause button for a minute.
 Let that sink in.
 There is no SISC for that.